ImperialCollegeLondon/2020-07-13-Containers-Online/_episodes/01-introduction.md

 Some parts of this course are in the early stages of development.
 Comments or ideas on how to improve the material are more than welcome!

 > ## Welcome, all
-> Introduce yourself to your neighbour, office mate or [rubber duck](https://rubberduckdebugging.com/)
-> and discuss the following topics:
+> Introduce yourself and think about the following topics:
 >
 > - What research area you are involved in
 > - Why you have come on this course and what you hope to learn